top of page

 Best Steel Toe Boots For Plantar Fasciitis

-The following two brands, Keens and OrthoFeet, do not fully meet the criteria for functional footwear.
+The following brands do not fully meet the criteria for functional footwear.
 They do have a wider toe box which is the most important feature, however, they both have elevation of the heel and arch supports.

 I've had a hard time finding composite or steel toe boots that meet the criteria.
 These are the best I could find.